vmware-tanzu/nsx-operator/docs/security-policy.md

 **status**: shows CR realization state.
 If there is any error during realization, nsx-operator will also update status with error message.

+## Note:
+There are certain limitations for generating SecurityPolicy CR NSGroup Criteria, including: policy 'appliedTo' group, sources group, destinations group and rule level 'appliedTo' group.
+Limitations of SecurityPolicy CR:
+1. NSX-T version >= 3.2.0 (for mixed criterion)
+2. Max criteria in one NSGroup: 5
+3. Max conditions with the mixed member type in single criterion: 15
+4. Total of 35 conditions in one NSGroup criteria.
+5. Operator 'NotIn' in matchexpression for namespaceSelector is not supported, since its member type is segment
+6. In one NSGroup group, supports only one 'In' with at most of five values in MatchExpressions, given NSX-T does not support 'In' in NSGroup condition, so we use a workaround to support 'In' with limited counts.
+7. Max IP elements in one security policy: 4000
+8. Priority range of SecurityPolicy CR is [0, 1000].
+9. Do not support named port.